 Paris is considered one of the world’s most attractive cities.
 Haussmann-style buildings flank wide boulevards.
 The white dome of Sacre Coeur basilica towers over the Montmatre neighborhood, once frequented by Renoir, Manet, and Van Gogh who found inspiration for their paintings among the cobblestone lanes.
 Author Gaston Leroux was so inspired by the opulent Opera Garnier that he used it as the setting for his world-renowned novel The Phantom of the Opera.
 Even the in Paris museums are a work of art.
 Although the Louvre was originally a 12th-century palace, its most iconic piece is the glass pyramid.

-See More from the Paris with Ker & Downey
+See More from the City of Paris with Ker & Downey

 Ready to enjoy the joie de vivre in belle Paris?
 Contact a designer to visit Paris and plan a custom journey to France.